Performance Tracking > 2012 Holiday Season |

-To see how the best in the industry perform during this time of high traffic, WebSitePulse is monitoring ten of the most popular online shopping destinations for the 2011 Holiday Season.
 The Reports reflect a typical online purchase transaction, like selecting an item, adding it to the shopping cart and checkout, representative for the End Users' interactions with a website.
 Measurements of the multi-step transactions are made every 15 minutes, simultaneously from 3 different US cities.
 The information from the report will provide insight into the End Users' shopping experience, the reliability of the IT infrastructure of the selected Internet retailers, and their estimated losses in case of downtime and failure of critical websites, web pages, web systems, network devices, and web applications.
-The reporting period covers the dates between November 23, 2011 and January 5, 2012.

 WebSitePulse reports the following results from web performance measurement of the websites participating in the the Holiday Retail Performance and Uptime Report:

-Four of the monitored websites delivered above-the-average response times for their transactions, while six of them demonstrated below-the-average daily performance.
+Five of the monitored websites delivered above-the-average response times for their transactions, while five of them demonstrated below-the-average daily performance.

-The daily Average Uptime for the entire Group was 100%.
+The daily average uptime for the entire Group was 99.99%.

 Please, scroll down for Detailed Reports and Charts provided by WebSitePulse:

 Average Response Times November 21, 2012 - January 06, 2013